-iGDP develops and promotes policy solutions that are driving forward China's low-carbon economic growth
+iGDP develops and promotes solutions that are driving forward low-carbon economic growth

-iGDP is a non-profit policy and strategy consultancy focusing on green and low-carbon development.
-It works to strengthen China’s low-carbon policy design and implementation through interdisciplinary, systematic and empirical policy research.
+iGDP is a consultancy focusing on green and low-carbon development. iGDP works to strengthen the design and implementation of low-carbon solutions through interdisciplinary, systematic and empirical research.
 We work with a wide variety of partners and stakeholders to promote a zero-emissions future.

 iGDP maintains two analytical tools to help researchers and policymakers better understand China’s progress in low-carbon development.